creidinger/_site_template/README.md

 # Vagrant LAMP Stack

-- A template for developing Websites quickly on a VM, making prod implementations smoother.
+A template for developing Websites quickly on a VM, making prod implementations smoother.

+This version of Vagrant LAMP stack doesn't include Libraries or CMS's

+If you'd like to checkout Laravel, go to [template-laravel-lamp-stack](https://github.com/creidinger/template-vagrant-ansible-laravel-lamp-stack)

 ## Required software
 - [VirtualBox](https://www.virtualbox.org)